muness/muness.github.io/_posts/2023-06-28-communicating-data-strategy.md

 ## A Framework for Communicating Strategy

-In summary, I expect 2-3 pages per functional area covering the following:
+In summary, to communicate strategy, I put together 2-3 pages per functional area covering the following:

 - **Vision**: This is the inspirational, common purpose that brings us together to serve a greater need.
 - **Stakeholder Needs and Strengths**: Here we identify which stakeholders we need to satisfy to meet our vision and what their needs are.
 We also state their strengths and how we can leverage them.
-- **Context**: This includes our accomplishments and a SWOT overview.
+- **Context**: This includes our accomplishments and a Strength, Weaknesses, Opportunities and Threats analysis summary.
 - **Strategy**: This is what we'll do to address stakeholder needs.
 It doesn't go into the specifics of how.
 - **Tactics**: These are the actions each subgroup will take to address the strategy.
 They leave room for the next level of leadership to decide on how to execute them.
 - **Tactics and Strategy Tree**: These are supplemented / fleshed out by following a strategy and tactics tree down through the issue tracking system we use.